ProjectMoon/open-webui-filters/readme.md

    - Bouncing around some ideas to fix this.
 Basically requires building a "canonical" branching story path in the database?
  - Proper context "chapter" summarization (planned to change).
- - Work properly when switching conversations due to OpenWebUI limitations.
-The chat ID is not available on incoming requests for some reason, so a janky workaround is used when processing LLM responses.
+ - ~~Work properly when switching conversations due to OpenWebUI limitations.
+The chat ID is not available on incoming requests for some reason, so a janky workaround is used when processing LLM responses.~~ Fixed! (but still in a very hacky way)
  - Clear out information of old conversations or expire irrelevant data.